 # topology.conf # Switch Configuration SwitchName=s0 Nodes=tux[0-3] SwitchName=s1 Nodes=tux[4-7] SwitchName=s2 Nodes=tux[8-11] SwitchName=s3 Nodes=tux[12-15] SwitchName=s4 Switches=s[0-3]

-Note that compute nodes on switches that lack a common parent switch can be used, but no job will span leaf switches without a common parent.
+Note that compute nodes on switches that lack a common parent switch can be used, but no job will span leaf switches without a common parent (unless the TopologyParam=TopoOptional option is used).
 For example, it is legal to remove the line "SwitchName=s4 Switches=s[0-3]" from the above topology.conf file.
 In that case, no job will span more than four compute nodes on any single leaf switch.
-This configuration can be useful if one wants to schedule multiple phyisical clusters as a single logical cluster under the control of a single slurmctld daemon.
+This configuration can be useful if one wants to schedule multiple physical clusters as a single logical cluster under the control of a single slurmctld daemon.

 For systems with a dragonfly network, configure Slurm with TopologyPlugin=topology/tree plus TopologyParam=dragonfly.
 If a single job can not be entirely placed within a single network leaf switch, the job will be spread across as many leaf switches as possible in order to optimize the job's network bandwidth.

-automatically generated using the ib2slurm tool found here:
+automatically generated using the slurmibtopology tool found here:

 For use with the topology/tree plugin, user can also specify the maximum number of leaf switches to be used for their job with the maximum time the job should wait for this optimized configuration.
 The syntax for this option is "--switches=count[@time]".
 The system administrator can limit the maximum time that any job can wait for this optimized configuration using the SchedulerParameters configuration parameter with the max_switch_wait option.

-if the topology/tree plugin is used, two environment variables will be set to describe that jobs network topology.
+If the topology/tree plugin is used, two environment variables will be set to describe that job's network topology.
 Note that these environment variables will contain different data for the tasks launched on each node.
-Use of these environment variables is at the discression of the user.
+Use of these environment variables is at the discretion of the user.

 SLURM_TOPOLOGY_ADDR: The value will be set to the names network switches which may be involved in the job's communications from the system's top level switch down to the leaf switch and ending with node name.
 A period is used to separate each hardware component name.